 Commission and an eight state task force that the practices violated federal

-.
+and state laws.
 The law enforcement agencies charged that Leasecomm

 financed the purchase of business opportunities such as work-at-home